 Rune transcription uses the Runes in the manner of an alternative alphabet, according to Oswald (each Rune being associated with a specific letter).
 There is a chart in this section that shows the name of each Rune, its associated letter, and pronunciation (sound).
 There is a specific manner that Oswald uses for transcribing Runes, beginning with writing the word down in normal English.
 From there a specific set of steps will bring an individual to the correct Rune.
-An unexpected bonus in this section is that Oswald directs the reader to his site, where Rune fonts can be downloaded (some free, some for a nominal fee).

 At the end of the book there is a bibliography, an index, and blank pages for notes.